 We will accept partial reading lists (i.e., readings for the first 5 weeks of the semester) as long as they contain all of the information listed above.

-Please note: This service provides materials to support courses with Stellar sites.
+Please note: This service provides materials to support courses with Stellar and Canvas sites.
 Please see our Scan & Deliver page for information on how to request article/chapter scanning and delivery from on-campus collections for individual MIT faculty, staff, and students.